 Christmas card from the teacher of the P1 Gaelic class, Anna Martin, in 1992.
 Inside she has written “Nollaig Chridheil agus Bliadhna math ùr.
 Bho Anna Màiri Mhartainn.”
 The card contained a photograph of the children in her class.

-Black & white photograph of L-R: Katie MacPhail, Harry Stanley, May MacPhail (teacher on Tiree), and Alec Hector MacPhail (May’s husband), at Clachan in the 1930s.
-Katie was the wife of Captain Lachlan MacPhail (1889-1961), and Alec Hector his brother.
+Black & white photograph of L-R: Katie MacPhail, Harry Stanley, May MacPhail (nee MacKinnon, teacher on Tiree), and Alec Hector MacPhail (May’s husband), at Clachan in the 1930s.
+Katie was the sister of Captain Lachlan MacPhail (1889-1961), and Alec Hector his nephew.

 Black and white photograph of Peter MacLeod, Ruaig (b.
 1933), with his wheelbarrow in the garden at the rear of Ruaig Schoolhouse in 1935/36.
 The barn in the background has since been converted to a house.